 We are a British run company and take advice from the British Embassy who are based in Pyongyang and therefore have the most relevant advice for tourists wishing to visit the country.

 The US Department of State currently recommends against travel by US citizens to North Korea.
 We of course take this extremely seriously and make sure that because of our thorough tour briefings, and our experienced and professional staff and guides, that we make sure our visit to North Korea remains safe and absolutely one of the most incredible trips possible.

 Our tour guides are in North Korea most weeks and have mobile phone contact to our office in Beijing and regular contact with the British and Swedish Embassies (who look after US interests).
 We started tourism to North Korea in 1993 and take in the highest percentage of Western tourists to the country.

-If Koryo Tours cannot arrange visas or the tour is cancelled by our partners in the DPRK a full refund will be made (note that with all refunds Koryo Tours will not be held liable for any bank charges).
+If Koryo Tours cannot arrange visas or the tour is cancelled by our partners in the DPRK a full refund will be made.
 Please note our North Korea tours are charged in euros.
 If we receive any other currency this will be converted to euros on that day's exchange rate fixed by the Bank of China.
 Any refund will be made according to the euro amount we received and not the original currency sent.
 For any of our tours that are charged in US$ the same conditions apply.

 Standard disclaimer: Koryo Tours reserves the right to withdraw service and cancel a tour at any time.
 In this eventuality a full refund of any monies paid by the customer will be made.